A Modern Arrangement

 Rated: Easy Arrangement

 It is lilac season.
 We even get them here at the farmers’ market in Southern California.
 I think they bring them down from the mountains.
-Their fragrance is intoxicating.
+Lilacs need “chill hours” to bloom.
+Cold winters help them.
+The fragrance of lilacs is intoxicating.
 They are a little fragile and subject to wilting.
 You need to bring them directly home, no stopping at three or four stores, and cut the stems at a long sharp angle.
-Because they have a woody stem, you want them to absorb as much water as possible.
-This sharp long cut helps them quickly drink up and distribute water.
+They have a woody stem, so you want them to absorb as much water as possible.
+The sharp long cut helps them quickly drink up and distribute water.
 Some people suggest lightly taping the stem with a hammer two or three inches up from the bottom.
-I do not endorse this because it is easy to bruise the stem.
+I do not endorse this because it can crush vascular tubes in the stem.
 After cutting the stems, put the lilacs into luke-warm water.
-Warm water molecules move faster than cold, so it is easier for the flower to drink the water up through the stem and distribute it.
-These were cut at 16.5” so I did not take any off the length, I just gave each stem the angled cut.
+When flowers are cut, tiny air bubbles clog the water tubes in the stems.
+Warm water reduces surface tension in the stem and helps to clear these clogs.
+This also makes the stems more permeable and helps reopen microscopic pathways so the water can move up the stem.
+Luke-warm water makes it easier for the flower to absorb and distribute water.
+These stems were cut at 16.5” so I did not take any off from the length, I just gave each stem a sharp angled cut.

 When you put your blue glass into the vase, lower it down gently in a baggie, and then carefully empty it out.
 Don’t just dump it down from the top.
 Glass could fly up or some glass could crack and you wouldn’t want that.